IbrahimElshafei99/Alphabet-images-classification/README.md

 # Alphabet-images-classification
-Classify dataset of images of alphabets from the American Sign Language using different machine learning techniques.
+Classifying dataset of images of alphabets from the American Sign Language using different machine learning techniques.